 Google Wear OS 3.0 – what is it?

 Unless you have been living under a rock since a while, you would have heard of Google’s plans for its operating system.
-It is teaming up with Samsung and Fitbit on a new and improved Wear OS 3.0.
+It teamed up with Samsung and Fitbit on a new and improved Wear OS 3.0.

 Essential reading: Best fitness trackers and health gadgets

 The hope is that Wear OS 3.0 will be a worthy opponent to the arch enemy – the Apple WatchOS!
-It will be the biggest update to Wear OS in a long time.
+It is considered to be the biggest update to Wear OS in a long time.

 Which watches will be compatible with Wear OS 3.0?